acdlee/acdlee/README.md

 💬 Let's talk web development, programming languages, Python, JavaScript, Math, Algorithms, Data Structures, and football.

-🌱 I’m currently focused a lot on backend engineering with Python and JavaScript, and post a few interview problem solutions now and then :)
+🌱 I’m currently focused on implementing various Full Stack-stacks, programming in Go and JavaScript, and posting a few interview problem solutions now and then :)

-👦 Pronouns: He, him, his.

 ⚡ Fun facts: